bibleexchange/courses/sermon-outlines-by-stephen-reynolds-sr/Psalm 25 Proverbs 25.md

 11 For thy name's sake, O LORD, pardon mine iniquity; for it is great.

-iniquity... is great (adultery, lies and murder).
+iniquity&hellip; is great (adultery, lies and murder).
 Ps 25:7 Remember not the sins of my youth, nor my transgressions: according to thy mercy remember thou me for thy goodness' sake, O LORD.
 11 For thy name's sake, O LORD, pardon mine iniquity; for it is great.
 18 Look upon mine affliction and my pain; and forgive all my sins.

 Having received this assurance, he can now share it with others